• Skip to main content

 18. To Put One’s Foot In One’s Mouth

-• Use In A Sentence: Carlos always seems to put his foot in his mouth.
-He needs to think before he speaks.
+- Use In A Sentence: Mario always puts his foot in his mouth.
+His wife continually reminds him to think before he speaks.

 19. Set Foot In/On Something